 The problem with Fuji is that it uses an X-Trans sensor, and it seems that no one can accurately measure its dynamic range.
 This made it impossible for me to compare the dynamic range of the XT2 to my existing Sony before I made the switch.

 It worried me a bit because I did not want to sacrifice the dynamic range in my new camera.

 So, instead of switching right away, I decided to first test the Fuji.
 When a local fellow photographer was selling his practically new Fuji X-T2 body, I knew it was the perfect opportunity for me to compare it to Sony.

 I bought the camera and complemented it with the Fujinon 18-135mm lens.
 Over the next six weeks, I used both the Sony and Fuji systems side by side.

 Here is what I discovered.

 The dynamic range of the Fuji XT2 sensor is incredible.
-I cannot measure it precisely to give you the exact number of stops it covers but, based on my purely empirical experience, it is better than the Sony a6000, a6300, and a6500.
-In six weeks, I have not used HDR--not even when shooting directly into the sun.
-The amount of details I can recover in highlights and shadows is staggering.
+I cannot measure it precisely to give you the exact number of stops it covers but, based on my purely empirical experience; it is better than the Sony a6000, a6300, and a6500.
+In six weeks, I have not used HDR, even when shooting directly into the sun.
+The amount of detail I can recover in highlights and shadows is staggering.

 This is something I did not expect.